dhruvsinha/Clustering-approach-to-Stock-Price-Expectations/README.md

 ||

 We pick 6 as the cluster size.
 The justification for this cluster size is explained in the project report.

+### Regression

+Once each company is assigned into a cluster, we break up the dataset consisting of stock price data into smaller chunks.
+Each chunk contains the data just for companies within a single cluster, resulting in a total of 6 smaller datasets, each with the dimension $756*N_i$, where Ni represents the number of companies in cluster i (same as the companies in dataset i).
+We then operate on each cluster i individually, where we iterate over every single company Ci in that cluster and use Ci
+’s stock price as the target variable y and the stock price for all other companies Cj6=i as the input features X.